Monday, June 8, 2026

 THE HAYMAKERS

-The militia are led by Mother Gooseberry, a fat-bellied halfling matron with more children than she cares to count.
+The sect is led by Mother Gooseberry, a fat-bellied halfling priestess with more children than she cares to count.
 She runs the Haymakers like she runs her extended family, with hearty food, strict hygiene standards and regular disciplinary beatings.
 What's good for the goose is good for the gander.

-The Haymakers are a grassroots movement, anyone can join or appeal for their help.
-This makes them popular among demihumans and the peasantry.
-It's not all bucolic pastoralism though, they obliterate cultural identities of their monsterman converts in favour of a "model minority" approach.
+The Haymakers are a grassroots religious sect, anyone can join or appeal for their help, making them popular among demihumans and the peasantry.
+It's not all bucolic pastoralism though, the cult obliterates the cultural identities of their monsterman converts in favour of a "model minority" approach.

-Gooseberry enforces a strict regimen of agrarian foods.
-No more pristine springwater, delicious wild berries or rich game meat.
+Like most Mothermilk sects, the Haymakers enforce a strictly agrarian diet.
+No more springwater, wild berries or rich game meat.
 Are you a savage?
 An animal?
 No?
 So don't fucking eat like one.
 Agrarianism is a gift from Law, a divine transubstantiation of Chaos into blessed beef, bread, cheese and beer.

 • I Know Kung Fu.
-The restrictive diet and strict martial discipline of the Haymakers allow them to channel the cosmic power of Law into their strikes.
+The religious diet and martial discipline of the Haymakers allow them to channel the divine power of Law into their strikes.
 Their more experienced members are unparalleled martial artists, with the usual suite of monk/paladin powers - catching arrows mid flight, laying on hands, detecting lies and obliterating undead with a mere touch.

 • Hoi Polloi.
 The Haymakers handle street level issues like blessing crops, healing injured livestock and smiting troublesome undead.
 You can go to them as a dirt farmer or monsterman refugee and they'll actually help, as long as you dedicate yourself to a lawful alignment and obey their dietary restrictions.
 It goes a long way to making people support their antics.